kevthunder/cake-search/readme.md

 			'{id}', // "{id}" is a placeholder that will be replaced by the real id 'lang'=>'{lang}', // "{lang}" is a placeholder that will be replaced by the real language ),
-    // Field that will be used as the title of the thumnail 'title'=>'title',
+    // Field that will be used as the title of the thumbnail 'title'=>'title',
-    // Field that will be used as the text below the title in the thumnail 'desc'=>'desc',
+    // Field that will be used as the text below the title in the thumbnail 'desc'=>'desc',
     // Fields that will be used for the full-text search 'content'=>array('short_desc','short_text','desc','text'),
     // You must set this if this model is within a plugin 'plugin'=>null
-  );
+  ));
   ```